 A131.
 The information system, and related business processes, in less complex entities are likely to be less sophisticated than in larger entities, and are likely to involve a less complex IT environment; however, the role of the information system is just as important.
 Less complex entities with direct management involvement may not need extensive descriptions of accounting procedures, sophisticated accounting records, or written policies.
-Understanding the relevant aspects of the entity's information system may therefore require less effort in an audit of a less complex entitien.
+Understanding the relevant aspects of the entity's information system may therefore require less effort in an audit of a less complex entity, and may involve a greater amount of inquiry than observation or inspection of documentation.
 The need to obtain an understanding, however, remains important to provide a basis for the design of further audit procedures in accordance with ISA (Ireland) 330 (Revised August 2018) and may further assist the auditor in identifying or assessing risks of material misstatement (see paragraph A86).